ask-MoidAhmed/Intermediate-Excel-Workbook/README.md

 This project demonstrates a **hybrid data pipeline** that begins with a multi-sheet Excel workbook designed to simulate a **relational database**.
 The workbook includes interconnected tables—Customers, Orders, Products, Inventory, Departments, Staff, Shipments, Returns, Reviews, Tracking, and more—each linked through cross-referenced keys and maintained with **XLOOKUPs, helper columns, structured tables, and data validation**.

 As Excel reaches its practical limits in querying and analyzing complex, interrelated datasets, the workflow transitions to **SQL-based analysis**.
-By importing the Excel tables into a relational database environment (e.g., SQLite or SQL Server), I use **JOINs, aggregations, filtering, and conditional logic** to perform more scalable and efficient analysis.
+By importing the Excel tables into a relational database environment (e.g., MySql), I use **JOINs, aggregations, filtering, and conditional logic** to perform more scalable and efficient analysis.
 This shift highlights the strengths of each tool and mirrors real-world data handling practices in business intelligence and analytics.

 ---

 ## 🔧 Steps Completed

-### 1️⃣ Planning & Design
+### Planning & Design

 - **Created an ERD (Entity Relationship Diagram):**
   - Designed relationships between key tables (Customers, Orders, Products, etc.).